Mint Condition: 2010–present: 7..., Tour with Prince, TV appearances

 In December 2010, Mint Condition joined Prince and an ensemble cast of R&B and jazz musicians for his Welcome 2 America tour.
-On April 5, 2011, with the group's 20th anniversary approaching, Mint Condition celebrated with the release of their seventh studio album, titled 7....
-It was produced by Shanachie Records and contained several hits, including "Caught My Eye" as well as "Not My Daddy", a collaboration with Kelly Price.
+On April 5, 2011, with the group's 20th anniversary approaching, Mint Condition celebrated with the release of their seventh studio album, 7....
+Produced by Shanachie Records, it contains several hits, including "Caught My Eye" as well as "Not My Daddy", a collaboration with Kelly Price.
 During February, Mint Condition appeared as the house band for TV One's program Way Black When, which celebrated the greatest African American music artists throughout the '70s, 80's, and '90s.

 In September 2012, the group released Music at the Speed of Life.
 That December, Mint Condition was entered into the Soul Music Hall of Fame.

 In 2013, they were featured on TV One's Unsung.
 On October 16, 2015, they released the Christmas CD Healing Season.